solidpixel/solidpixel.github.io/_posts/2020-03-02-astc-compared.md

 * Only supports a subset of 2D block sizes
 * Only supports PSNR; no perceptual error metrics

-For astcenc 2.x development, this seems to indicate that in the ideal world we really want another 3x performance improvement without any further quality loss.
-This would allow us to make `-fast` a little faster to close the gap with ISPC-ASTC, while also giving some additional search headroom to bring up the quality for the larger block sizes.
+For astcenc 2.x development, if we want to be a clear replacement for ISPC texcomp without any real downside, we really need another 3x performance improvement without any further quality loss.
+This would allow us to make astcenc `-fast` a little faster to close the gap with ISPC-ASTC, while also giving some additional search headroom to bring up the quality for the larger photographic color data block sizes.

 While this is a big increase, it doesn't seem beyond the realms of possibility.